The official blog of the Lung Institute.

 In this form, repetitive soothing movements relax the mind.
 Tai Chi is a form of movement meditation with roots in 12th century eastern medicine.
 If exercise is daunting, movement meditation or Tai Chi may be the right bit of daily activity to soothe your mind.
 Here’s a video of a beginners’ Tai Chi class for a look at the practice.

 For those so inclined, spiritual meditation involves becoming quiet and focused, and can incorporate prayer.
 Practicing daily meditation can improve your energy levels, overall mood and quality of life.
 Meditation is restful and carries no negative side effects.

 Is there anything else I can do along with meditation and its effects on COPD to improve my lung health?

 In a Mayo Clinic study, a patient with severe lung disease who underwent lung surgery reduced his hospital stay by three days by practicing mindful meditation several consecutive days prior to the procedure.
 As Mayo Clinic researcher Dr. Roberto P. Benzo says, “Mindfulness—being completely present and seeing things as they really are, not as we want them to be—can, therefore, help improve patients’ perceptions and, consequently, their health outcomes.”
 Lung disease affects daily life, but you don’t have to give up on enjoying life.
-Practicing meditation, learning more about meditation and its effects on COPD and trying alternative therapies, such as stem cell therapy, can help you promote deeper breathing.
+Practicing meditation, learning more about meditation and its effects on COPD and trying alternative therapies, such as cellular therapy, can help you promote deeper breathing.
 If you or a loved one has been diagnosed with a lung disease and are interested in learning about cell therapy treatment options, please contact us at the Lung Institute to learn more or call (800) 729-3065.